JohnMaher7/ev/BETFAIR_AUTOBET.md

 AUTO_BET_BANKROLL=1000
 ```

-## New Architecture (Railway Persistent Bot)
+## New Architecture (Vercel UI + UK VPS Bot)

-- We run a long-lived Node process (see `bot/app.js`) on Railway.
-- On startup, the bot performs certificate login to obtain `sessionToken` and stores it in memory.
-- The bot schedules `keepAlive` every 15 minutes internally using `node-cron`.
-- If `keepAlive` fails, the bot immediately re-logins and updates the in-memory token.
-- Secrets are provided via environment variables (username, password, app key, PFX password, and PFX content/path).
+- UI & Alerts Engine runs on Vercel (Next.js).
+It polls The Odds API on schedule and serves the dashboard.
+- Betfair Bot runs on a UK VPS (Node, `bot/app.js`).
+It logs in with client cert, keeps the session alive, subscribes to `candidates` via Supabase realtime, re-validates prices/edge, and places exchange orders.
+- The two services communicate asynchronously via Supabase tables.

 ### Required Environment Variables